AMWA-TV/ms-05-02/docs/Managers.md

 Managers are singleton (MUST only be instantiated once) classes which collate information that pertains to the entire device.
 Each manager class applies to a specific functional context.
 All managers MUST inherit from [NcManager](Framework.md#ncmanager).

+Implementations which derive any standard manager classes with the exception of [NcManager](Framework.md#ncmanager) MUST only instantiate the derived class and MUST not instantiate the base standard manager class.
+Furthermore, the derived classes MUST use the same fixed roles as the base standard manager class.

+Implementations which create non-standard manager classes for functional contexts not covered by the framework MUST derive from [NcManager](Framework.md#ncmanager) and MUST only instantiate each manager once per functional context.

 All managers MUST always exist as members in the root block and have a fixed role.

 The roles for the managers defined by the framework are defined using the `control-class extension` as a third argument.